MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-administrative-settings.md

 ## Set the Excel Online workbook calculation mode
 <a name="ExcelDefaultWorkbookCalcMode"> </a>

-You can specify the calculation mode of workbooks rendered in .
+You can specify the calculation mode of workbooks rendered in Excel Online.
 The available values are:  _File_,  _Manual_,  _Auto_, and  _AutoDataTables_ (automatic except data tables).
 Settings other than _File_ override the workbook settings.